fa2k/raredisease-configs/README.md

 * Installing VEP plugins and downloading plugins reference data *

-At least the plugin pLI is required in order to run the pipeline.
-The list of active plugins is based on trying to imitate the test file @
+The list of active plugins is based on trying to imitate the test file at:

 https://raw.githubusercontent.com/nf-core/test-datasets/raredisease/reference/vep_cache_and_plugins.tar.gz

+At least the plugin pLI is required in order to run the SNV annotation (ADD_MOST_SEVERE_PLI).
+Other plugins are definitely needed to run the ranking steps in `GENMOD` processes.
 Plugins are installed into the vep_cache dir using the following script.
 Internet access and Docker is required.